llSourcell/Drone_Flight_Controller/README.md

 # Install

 This project uses ROS (Robot Operating System) as the primary communication mechanism between your agent and the simulation.
-You can either install it on your own machine ("native install"), or use a Udacity-provided Virtual Machine (recommended).
+You can either install it on your own machine ("native install").

 ## ROS Virtual Machine